At a Glance

 What Happens After Calculation

-If either side has questions about a settlement, our team investigates.
-Every calculation is backed by an audit trail that traces each line item back to the original POS transaction.
+Every calculation is backed by an audit trail that traces each line item back to the original POS transaction, so any question resolves against the source data.